 Hotel Botánico option

 After breakfast, check out and head to Garachico for an exclusive guide tour.
-Enjoy lunch at Mirador de Garachico Restaurant before following the road to Masca to check in at the Abama Hotel where you can indulge in a spa treatment or a round of golf.
+Enjoy lunch at Mirador de Garachico Restaurant before following the road to Masca to check in at the The Ritz-Carlton, Abama where you can indulge in a spa treatment or a round of golf.
 Other spa hotels include Bahia del Duque and Royal Garden Villas, where you will find more top-notch facilities.

 Enjoy breakfast at the hotel before checking out and heading to Puerto Colón.
 At 10am embark on a private whale and dolphin watching trip with White Tenerife company, which includes brunch with local foods and champagne.